islavi/component-lab/README.md

 #### Writing Experiments

-1. Create a `component-name.exp.js` file in the directory your component is located.
+1. Create a `component-name.exp.ts` file in the directory your component is located.

   ```ts
   import { experimentOn } from 'component-lab';